mortenson/generator-twig-components-webpack/generators/app/templates/base/README.md

 # Running tests

-Tests are written with the [web-component-tester](https://github.com/Polymer/web-component-tester) package.
+Tests are written with the [web-component-tester](https://github.com/Polymer/tools/tree/master/packages/web-component-tester) package.

-Before running tests, you'll need to setup your local environment:

-1. Ensure Java is available in your `PATH`
+To run tests, ensure Java is available in your `PATH`, then run `npm test`.
-1. Run `npm install -g bower rollup web-component-tester`

-After all dependencies have been installed, run `npm test`.